Why do calls cut off half way through?

 Obstructions

-Objects that are between you and the cell tower will form an obstruction, as it were.
-This results in a poorer GSM signal.
-Depending on the type of material, the obstruction can block little to all of the GSM signal.
+Objects between you and the cell tower can obstruct the signal.
+Depending on the material, the obstruction can block some or all of the signal.

 You misinterpret your signal strength